Code-Institute-Submissions/florencemezino-Bookcytocin_MayResub/static/testing/testing.md

 a- Functions

-- Goal form in my booklog profile is updating on refresh and on login again  (not via update button)
-- Button Save on books doesn't save books to profile section
+- Button Save on books doesn't save books to saved book profile section
-- Button Review on books doesn't redirect to community page
 - Add review form is not displaying and not adding reviews to community page
 - Edit review and delete review icon on community page don't work